What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 Characteristics of a company with a dominant orange meme:

-Use of incentive systems, bonuses and recognition to encourage top performance.
+Use of incentive systems, bonuses and recognition to promote top performance. -

 High priority on customer satisfaction, product innovation and market adaptation.